ohnosequences/mg7/docs/mg7-paper/paper.md

 These are some of the more innovative MG7 features:

-- Static reproducible specification of dependencies and behavior of the different components using *Statika* and *Datasets*
+- Static reproducible specification of dependencies and behavior of the different components using *[Statika][statika]* and *[Datasets][datasets]*
 - Parallelization and distributed analysis based on AWS, with on-demand infrastructure as the basic paradigm
-- Definition of complex workflows using *Loquat*, a composable system for scaling/parallelizing stateless computations especially designed for AWS
+- Definition of complex workflows using *[Loquat][loquat]*, a composable system for scaling/parallelizing stateless computations especially designed for AWS
 - A new approach to data analysis specification, management and specification based on working with it in exactly the same way as for a software project, together with the extensive use of compile-time structures and checks
 - Modeling of the taxonomy tree using the new paradigm of graph databases (Bio4j).
 It facilitates the taxonomic assignment tasks and the calculation of the taxa abundance values considering the hierarchic structure of taxonomy tree (cumulative values)
 - Exhaustive per-read taxonomic assignment using two complementary assignment algorithms Lowest Common Ancestor and Best BLAST Hit